 An employer has between 26 to 50 full-time employees of whom more than 12 are H-1B employees; or

-These additional attestation requirements apply only to certain labor condition applications (LCAs) filed by the employer.
-It does not apply to LCAs filed by the employer solely for the employment of an "exempt" H-1B nonimmigrant.
-Employers must indicate on the LCA that although they are H-1B dependent, they are hiring an "exempt H-1B nonimmigrant".
+The additional attestation requirements above apply only to certain LCAs filed by the employer.
+They do not apply to LCAs filed by the employer solely for the employment of an "exempt" H-1B nonimmigrant.
+An "exempt H-1B nonimmigrant" is an H-1B worker who earns at least $60,000 per year or holds a master's degree or higher in a field related to the intended area of employment.
+In this situation, petitioning employers must indicate on their LCAs that although they are H-1B-dependent, they are hiring an "exempt H-1B nonimmigrant."

-Frequently Asked Questions
+Frequently Asked Questions about H-1B Dependence

-Q: In determining whether an employer is H-1B dependent, do you count part-time H-1B's as part of the equation?
+Q: In determining whether an employer is H-1B dependent, do you count part-time H-1Bs as part of the equation?

 A: Yes.
 Although there are no additional attestation requirements for the hiring of "exempt" H-1B employees, they must still be counted in determining how many H-1B workers are employed.